Bruswei/itx-git-workshop/readme.md

 ## Task 1:

 Add a new file with name note-1.txt and make a commit on a brand new branch.
-Lets call it feat/note-1
+Lets call it `feat/note-1`

+Lets make a new branch:

+`git checkout -b feat/note-1`

+Now use `git status`, `git add feat/note-1`, `git commit -m "Add first note"` to make a new commit.

 Take a look at your graph with `git log --oneline --graph`